 Photographing Decay and Metamorphosis

-I loved the fact that the bones, picked bare, appeared quite luminous lying in the dark, muddy puddle in which I found them.
-It was a straightforward image to make, although I needed a tripod to steady the camera with the Canon 180mm f3.5 Macro lens attached.
+The photo was straightforward to make, although I needed a tripod to steady the camera with the Canon 180 mm f/3.5 Macro lens attached.

 Separating the Wheat From the Chaff

 We all want to photograph beautiful locations and, with a little bit of tuition, it should be possible to make great photographs of interesting subjects under ideal conditions.

 But it’s the hallmark of an accomplished photographer to be able to make a great photograph of an otherwise banal subject or scene, particularly when that photo is made under less than ideal circumstances.

 As a teacher of photography I work really hard to set folks up so that they can make very good photos under a variety of lighting conditions.

 Your Photos Allow You to Move Behold the Known

 And that’s the reason I used to take folks to this location when running workshops in the region.